top of page

 Examples of Electronic Money

-Pre paid Cards: Prep paid gift cards or reloadable debit cards that store a specific amount of money electronically.
+• Pre paid Cards: Prepaid gift cards or reloadable payment cards that store a defined amount of monetary value electronically.
+These can be used for purchases until the stored value is exhausted.

 How E-Money Is Managed and Linked to Bank Accounts?

-Electronic money is typically stored in a digital wallet or prepaid account linked to a user's bank account or funded through other means.
-It differs from traditional bank deposits but interacts closely with bank accounts to facilitate transactions and payments.
+Electronic money is typically stored in a digital wallet or prepaid account managed by a licensed e-money issuer.
+While it differs from traditional bank deposits, it interacts closely with bank accounts to enable funding, payments, and withdrawals.

-Modern e-money distributors (EMDs) and payment initiation services (PISs) are integral to this ecosystem.
-EMDs distribute electronic money on behalf of licensed issuers, while PISs enable seamless initiation of payments directly from users’ bank accounts, often used in open banking frameworks.
+Modern e-money distributors (EMDs) and payment initiation services (PISPs) play a key role in this ecosystem.
+EMDs distribute electronic money on behalf of licensed issuers, while PISPs enable users to initiate payments directly from their bank accounts, often within open banking frameworks.

-For a detailed exploration of EMDs and PISs, including their registration requirements, roles in financial services, and compliance obligations, read our article: Understanding E-Money Distributor and Payment Initiation Services.
+For a detailed exploration of EMDs and PISPs, including their registration requirements, roles in financial services, and compliance obligations, read our article: Understanding E-Money Distributor and Payment Initiation Services.

 Stored in a Digital Wallet or Prepaid Account